sturob/tmux-edgelord/README.md

 Vim motion inspired bindings (alt + HJKL) to spatially navigate *all* panes, crossing session and window boundaries when edges are hit.

 The four keybindings work similarly to typical select-pane bindings.
-When used at the edge of a window, however, they shift to an adjacent window (and possibly a different session).
+When used at the edge of a window, however, they shift to a pane in an adjacent window (or session).
 This differs from typical select-pane bindings which would wrap around - shifting to an opposite pane in the same window.

 ## Edge behaviour